Charles Pitts Robinson and John Palmer Barstow Professor of Applied Mathematics

 2013-Spring Course: [APMA2580]

-A new report by the National Research Council points to the direction and philosophy of my group practiced over the last 20 years --
+A new report by the National Research Council points to the direction and philosophy of my group practiced over the last 20 years --Thank you NRC!:

 Karniadakis is the lead PI of an OSD/AFOSR MURI on Uncertainty Quantification and Director of a new DOE Center of Mathematics for Mesoscale Modeling of Materials (CM4).

 His research interests include diverse topics in computational science both on algorithms and applications.
-A main current thrust is stochastic simulation (in the context of uncertainty quantification and beyond) and multiscale modeling of physical and biological systems (especially the brain).
+A main current thrust is stochastic simulation (in the context of uncertainty quantification and beyond), fractional PDEs, and multiscale modeling of physical and biological systems (especially the brain).
 Can you believe that we solve problems in 100 dimensions - check this out!.
 Read here about the exciting field of "New Biology" described by the National Research Council (2009).
 Read here about our work on sickle cell anemia and also on modeling malaria from first principles, which was also featured on the web site of the National Public Radio.
 Read here about our work on the first large multiscale modeling of a brain aneurysm (finalist in the Gordon Bell Award, Supercomputing'11).
 Our new area is neurovascular coupling in the brain, i.e., bridging the gap between neuroscience and vascular mechanics.
 New experimental evidence suggests the intriguing possibility that by slightly modulating the brain blood flow one can control information processing -- read our paper here!
+Recent feature article of our work ("Blood in Motion") in American Scientist.

 Particular aspects include: